hoferand/rust-calculator/README.md

 >
 ```

-Or using it in your own bianry:
+Or use it in your own binary:
 ```rust
 use calculator::*;